AliSoftware/alisoftware.github.io/_posts/2015-07-19-enums-as-constants.md

 And now you can go use `UIImage(asset: .GreenApple)` too!

-_Given that this enum is actually so linked with `UIImage`, I like to add those enums inside an `UIImage` extension instead of declaring it at the global scope._
+_Given that this enum is actually so linked with `UIImage`, I like to declare it inside an `UIImage` extension instead of declaring it at the global scope._

 Pretty cool, right?

 ## Enums for your UIColors

 But wait, why stop at `UIImage`?
 There is a lot of other stuff where you could apply that pattern too.
-For example, you typically have custom `UIColors` that you use everywhere in your code and that are taylored to your client's corporate identity.
+For example, you typically have custom `UIColors` which you use everywhere in your code and that are tailored to your client's corporate identity.

 ### An `enum` of type `UIColor`?!